swo/16s-book/manuscript/sec04.md

 into *k*-mers (all subsequences of the original sequence that have length *k*) and compares the *k*-mer content of that sequence to a big database that knows how *k*-mer content relates to taxonomy.
-The practical advantage to this is that RDP gives *confidences*[^utax] to each level of the taxonomic assignment.
+The practical advantage to this is that RDP gives *confidences* to each level of the taxonomic assignment.
 For example, a sequence might definitely be from some phylum (99%), but it might be difficult to specify its class (80%) and nearly impossible to identify its order (30%).
 In contrast, using the Greengenes approach, the same sequence might happen to hit an OTU that is classified all the way down to the species, and you would mistakenly think that your sequence had a lot of taxonomic information in it.

-[^utax]: I'm excited for when Robert Edgar, maker of `usearch`, will publish a paper about [UTAX](http://www.drive5.com/usearch/manual/utax_algo.html), which he says will be faster than RDP and will give "informative" confidence values.

 ### Distribution-based methods